IngoKl/python-programming-for-linguists/README.md

 Please do not feel discouraged if you get stuck or if something seems too hard at first.
 I have provided solutions for all exercises, and you will also find lots of additional helpful resources in this repository.
 Also, while not required, you can prepare for this workshop by consulting other slower-paced introductory courses such as the ones listed in [this document](https://github.com/IngoKl/python-programming-for-linguists/blob/main/Links_to_Resources.md). *You will get there!* 🚀

-This (2021) is the second iteration of this workshop which started as part of my *Data Literacy for Linguists* class taught at the University of Cologne.
+This repository currently reflects the the second iteration of this workshop (2021) which started as part of my *Data Literacy for Linguists* class taught at the University of Cologne.
 Therefore, I will be reusing most of the material from the 2020 rendition.
-Please do not get confused about the `2020` and `2021` folders and simply follow the **learning path(s) provided below**.
+In 2022, the material has been slightly updated, especially regarding a new solutions video for Exercises 8 to 17 and a note regarding the use of [ChatGPT](https://chat.openai.com) and similar AI systems.
+Hence, please do not get confused about the `2020`, `2021`, and `2022` folders and simply follow the **learning path(s) provided below**.
 That being said, feel free to explore as much as you want!

 Originally, this workshop has been inspired by workshops I held at [35c3](https://events.ccc.de/congress/2018/wiki/index.php/Session:(Python)_Programming_for_Absolute_Beginners) and [36c3 a](https://events.ccc.de/congress/2019/wiki/index.php/Session:Python_Programming_for_Absolute_Beginners)/[36c3 b](https://events.ccc.de/congress/2019/wiki/index.php/Session:Introduction_to_Natural_Language_Processing).